 6.1.4.
 The University reserves the right to monitor and inspect Users’ records, accounts, and devices as needed to fulfill its legal obligations and to operate and administer any MSU IT resource.

 6.1.5.
 The University may disclose the results of any general or individual monitoring or inspection of any User’s record, account, or device to appropriate University authorities and law enforcement agencies.
 The University may also use these results in its disciplinary proceedings.

 6.2.
 Provisions Regarding Inspections and Disclosure of Personal Information

 6.2.1.
 General provisions:

-18.104.22.168.
-Incidental access to the contents of an individual User’s personal communications or electronically stored information resulting from system operational requirements described elsewhere in this Policy does not require the prior review and approval of the Vice Provost and CIO of IT Services.
+184.108.40.206.
+Incidental access to the contents of an individual User’s personal communications or electronically stored information resulting from system operational requirements described elsewhere in this Policy does not require the prior review and approval of the Vice President for Information Technology and CIO.

 6.2.2.
-The university, acting through the CIO and Director of Information Technology, may access or permit access to the contents of communications or electronically stored information:
+The University, acting through the Vice President for Information Technology and CIO, may access or permit access to the contents of communications or electronically stored information:

 27 January 2012 – Administrative Ruling